Improving skills for young plumbers and electricians through dual apprenticeship training (PropelA)

 • Leading Kenyan plumbing and electrician companies

-• Kenya government agencies (NITA, TVETA, CDACC)
+• Kenya government agencies (NITA)

 • Swiss plumbing and electrical experts from Elektrofachschule St Gallen, Baugewerbliche Berufsschule Zürich and others

-Vision of change: The ultimate vision of the project is that the young generation in Kenya is equipped with professional skills and competencies demanded by the construction market so they can find sustainable jobs, generate a solid income, and pursue long-term careers.
-This will be achieved by establishing an industry-led, government-accredited and certified vocational skills training program for technically advanced job profiles in the Kenyan construction sector.
+1. Vision of change: The ultimate vision of the project is that the young generation in Kenya is equipped with professional skills and competencies demanded by the construction market so they can find sustainable jobs, generate a solid income, and pursue long-term careers.
+This will be achieved by establishing an industry-led, government-accredited, and certified vocational skills training program for technically advanced job profiles in the Kenyan construction sector.
 This dual apprenticeship training modality is a cost-effective alternative driven by the private sector as it is anchored in enterprises.
-It ensures close links between the three training locations: practical training in companies, practical courses in workshops and theoretical classes at training centers.
+It ensures close links between the three training locations: practical training in companies, practical courses in workshops and theoretical classes at training centres.
 It is a vision where necessary mechanisms will be put in place to ensure sustainable financing by market actors (firms, government, students) and to ensure education plans meet the requirements of a dynamically developing market.

-Systemically change how companies recruit and train: The aim is that by the end of the first project phase in 2025, the leading plumbing and electrical installation companies in Kenya have adopted the dual apprenticeship program as the most important way to recruit and train the new young workforce.
+2. Systemically change how companies recruit and train: The aim is that by the end of the first project phase in 2025, the leading plumbing and electrical installation companies in Kenya have adopted the dual apprenticeship program as the most important way to recruit and train the new young workforce.
 Financing is secured through the companies mainly but also co-financed by the government.
-The competence level is recognized by the industry and the governmental training and accreditation institutes.
+The competence level is recognised by the industry and the governmental training and accreditation institutes.
 Both companies and training providers have built competence and capacity to educate apprentices.

 Expected Results